 These tacos are a great way to use leftover turkey, but the meat from a rotisserie chicken works, too.
 Canned tomatillos make the prep go quickly.

 This simple, meat-free spin on tortilla soup is all about the ancho chilies, dried ripe poblano chilies with a mild heat balanced by notes of tobacco, cocoa and dried fruit.

-These addictive pork ribs balance sweet and heat with a thick, flavorful paste made with aromatics, honey and a handful of staple ingredients that acts as both a marinade and a base for the glaze.
+These addictive baked chicken wings balance sweet and heat with a thick, flavorful paste made with aromatics, honey and a handful of staple ingredients that create layers of flavor enhanced by a tempura and sage-crusted skin.